 Safer care begins with openness, transparency, and the recognition that we all need to work together to improve care.
 Everyone in Canada wants and deserves safe, high-quality healthcare – and together we can make that possible.

 Looking for additional resources or to get involved?

-- Access resources like the guide to engaging patients in patient safety, the Engagement-Capable Environments Organizational Self-Assessment Tool, or visit the World Health Organization to take part in the campaign.
+- Access resources like the guide to engaging patients in patient safety, the Rethinking Patient Safety discussion guide, the Engagement-Capable Environments Organizational Self-Assessment Tool, or visit the World Health Organization to take part in the campaign.